Charleston to Naples FL

-We left Ocala at about 0920 and headed for Lazy Days www.lazydays.com in Tampa through whom we have our RV insured and where we nearly bought an RV a year or so ago.
+We left Ocala at about 09:20 and headed for Lazy Days www.lazydays.com in Tampa (GPS: N28.009168 W82.306816) through whom we have our RV insured and where we nearly bought an RV a year or so ago.
 The purpose of this visit was to ask advice about our options regarding the RV, should we ship, store or sell it?

-The journey there was quite enjoyable, again the scenery was very much like Lexington, Kentucky as there were ‘Horse Farms’ everywhere and beyond that a landscape that was so like rural England with rolling green hills, woods, hedgerows, fences and fields of cattle grazing, such a pleasant surprise as I’d expected to see far more swampland.
+The journey there was quite enjoyable, again the scenery was very much like Lexington, Kentucky as there were ‘Horse Farms’ everywhere and beyond that a landscape that was very much like rural England with rolling green hills, woods, hedgerows, fences and fields of cattle grazing.
+Such a pleasant surprise as I’d expected to see far more swampland.

 We came away with quite a lot to think about.
 In preparation for possible storage we visited Big Toy Storage www.bigtoystorage.us Ricky the manager there gave us an interesting and informative tour of the excellent facility.
 It costs a lot more than we would like to pay since this expense has not been budgeted for.
 We had expected to be able to ship the RV home and sell it fairly easily, but the downturn in the world economy has changed things and it’s now about damage limitation and we have to balance cost again benefits.

-By now we weren‘t too happy with life and on top of that it was another overcast warm day.
+By now we weren‘t too happy with life, and on top of that it was another overcast warm, humid day.
 We felt we deserved some sunshine and so decided to head south towards Naples on the Gulf of Mexico, a place we’ve been to a couple of times before and love.

 So off we went again heading for Ocala which is about halfway to Tampa as I didn’t fancy driving another 150 miles having already driven from Savannah.
 The scenery was much the same and fortunately the price of fuel continued to fall as we travelled south.
 We topped the tank up twice today paying as little as $2.18 a gallon, which is a lot less than the $4+ we were paying for much of our last trip.

-We arrived at a local Wal-Mart here in Ocala at about 1610 and I was pleased to have got here.
+We arrived at a local Wal-Mart here in Ocala at about 16:10 and I was pleased to have arrived.
 Driving an RV is more tiring than a car, more concentration is needed due to the size, handling characteristics and having to think for other road users.
-With one of these things if you have an accident irrespective of whose to blame you lose not only your transport but your accommodation so the stakes are higher and the responsibility greater.
+With one of these things if you have an accident irrespective of who is to blame, you lose not only your transport but your accommodation so the stakes are higher and the responsibility greater.